swmpdg/Luck-Mod-API/README.md

 -------

-Luck Mod API - AMX Mod X Plugin - Random number "Luck" system for mods
+AMX Mod X Plugin - "Luck" system for Half-Life 1 mods and plugins

 Written by Swamp Dog @ ModRiot.com August 18-19, 2016

+Last updated September 19, 2016

 For use as a base "Luck" system for mods, or to be used as a "Luck Mod".

 Can be expanded into a full "Luck Mod" with individual sub-plugins, such as the example plugin "luck_health.sma".